EdenWise/hjcrc/hjcrc.md

 ## The Beginning

+***Genesis 1***---A desperate man being constantly rewarded is how the Bible starts.
+It refers to the desperate man as a "God": "In the beginning God created the *heavens* and the *earth*."
+He does more divining to get higher: day/night, water/sky, land/sea, sun/moon, man/nature.
+    * ***Male, Divining***
+***Genesis 2***---An era of rest: "By the *seventh* day God had finished the work he had been doing; so on the *seventh* day he rested."
+She was fruitful and multiplied: Adam created, Garden of Eden created, and Eve created.
+    + ***Female, Rest and Family***
+***Genesis 3***---[Hard for me to believe this is real history but:] Eve wants Adam to "be like God".
+She encourages him eat the "forbidden fruit" to get out of Eden (get to heaven on earth).
+To make sure he stays there a new rule is added: Gods are to be persuaded to avoid Eden (3:22).
+    - ***Male, Divining, Securing-Heaven/Avoiding-Eden***
+***Genesis 4***---Be fruitful and multiply: Cain, Abel, and Seth are born (these are associates of Eve more than likely).
+Cain and Abel try to bribe her with "fruits" and "fat-portions" so that they can get to heaven.
+Eve curses her subjects like the "god"" before her did (Gen 3) to "save" them.
+She also gives Cain protection, "...anyone who kills Cain will suffer vengeance *seven* times over."
+She banishes Cain to the East of Eden (another heaven?) where the "god" before put "cherubim and a flaming sword" before guard away from Eden.
+***Genesis 5***---

-* For a more straight-forward description on what the flood is read "History of Egypt, Chaldæa, Syria, Babylonia, and Assyria, Volume 3" (skip to "Men in the mean time became wicked"); it is also available on [LibriVox](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/) on Section 5.
+* For a more straight-forward description on what the flood is read the [History of Egypt, Chaldæa, Syria, Babylonia, and Assyria, Volume 3](https://www.gutenberg.org/ebooks/17323) (skip to "Men in the mean time became wicked"); it is also available on [LibriVox](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/) on Section 5.
 I also put a backup [here](https://1drv.ms/u/s!AvLA1bEaFFRxgtMEe0fS4YT5Pn0--g?e=rKyirQ)]

 ## His Story---Heaven Creation: ♂-led, divining, assured/haughty/destined/domineering

 (Gen 1) A desperate man being constantly rewarded is how the Bible starts, it refers to the desperate man as a "God", "In the beginning God created the *heavens* and the *earth*."
 God does more divining to get higher: day/night, water/sky, land/sea, sun/moon, man/nature.
-(Gen 3) Adam chooses to "be like God" (get to heaven on earth) and eats the "forbidden fruit" to get out of Eden.
+(Gen 3) Adam chooses to "be like God" and eats the "forbidden fruit" to get out of Eden (get to heaven on earth).
 (Gen 5) is a legend or general trends.
 (Gen 7) Noah was part of a process that rewarded a large number of desperate men (in syncronicity) to "flood" the *earth* (and put the a*n*imals on the Ark). ("Flooding" = "divining to get higher".)

 * Only Adam got out of Eden (probably because he was a diviner).
 * Gods/saved-people are prevented (by some great magical force?) from returning to Eden---the Bible states this as-if absolute fact (Gen 3:22-24).